safespring/docs/content/backup/install/rhel.md

 - Automatically signing up nodes
 - Manually signing up nodes,

-In both cases, the software is distributed through RPM repositories and the first parts of the installation are identical.
+In both cases, the software is distributed through RPM repositories, and the first parts of the installation are identical.

 ## 1. Configure the repository